Overview of the .NET Framework

 Windows GUI applications (Windows Forms).
 See Windows Forms.

 Windows Presentation Foundation (WPF) applications.
-See Introduction to WPF.
+See Windows Presentation Foundation.

 ASP.NET applications.
 See Developing Web Applications with ASP.NET.